clbustos/statsample/README.txt

 == FEATURES:

-A suite for basic and advanced statistics.
+A suite for basic and advanced statistics on Ruby.
+Tested on Ruby 1.8.7, Ruby 1.9 and JRuby 1.4 (Ruby 1.8.7 compatible)

 Includes:
 * Descriptive statistics: frequencies, median, mean, standard error, skew, kurtosis (and many others).
 * Imports and exports datasets from and to Excel, CSV and plain text files.
 * Correlations: Pearson (r), Rho, Tetrachoric, Polychoric